Sornram Teppitak: Early life

 Sornram was born into a family of actors.
-His father, Chumphon Teppitak, was an actor, director, and producer who rose to fame in the 1950s—the golden age of Thai cinema—and was a close friend of legendary Sombat Methanee.
+His father, Chumphon Teppitak, was an actor, director, and producer who rose to fame in the 1950s—the golden age of Thai cinema—and was a close friend of two of Thailand's most legendary actors, Mitr Chaibancha and Sombat Methanee.
 The name "Sornram" was inspired by the protagonist of Nueng Nuch, a 1971 Thai musical drama film starring Sombat, Pisamai Vilaisak, and Chumphon himself.

 Married life

 In 2018, he married Kanitrin Patcharaphakdichoti in a simple wedding ceremony.
 On April 8, 2019, his wife gave birth to a girl named Veeji.